timOTdev/0019_es6_for_everyone/notes.md

 subie; // Car {make: "Subaru", colour: "white"}
 beemer; // Car {make: "bmw", colour, "blue"}
-subie.summarize(); // "This car is undefined in the colour undefined"
+subie.summarize(); // "This car is undefined in the colour undefined" beemer.summarize(); // "This car is undefined in the colour undefined"
 // This was not bound to the Car constructor so we need to use function() here

 // The right way